yabtesfu/Gebeta-Game/README.md

 **Rules & AI (pure logic, no UI dependency):**
 - `MancalaState.java` - The complete game rules as a plain `int[14]` board.
 No Swing imports, which is what makes it testable and lets the AI simulate positions freely.
-- `MancalaAI.java` - Computer opponent using minimax with alpha-beta pruning.
+- `MancalaAI.java` - Iterative-deepening opponent with alpha-beta search, transposition
+  caching, move ordering, deadlines, cancellation, and per-search diagnostics.
+- `MancalaAITest.java` - Verifies legal deterministic play, completed iterations,
+  transposition hits, pruning, and deadline fallback.
 - `MancalaStateTest.java` - JUnit 5 unit tests for the rules engine.
 - `GamePersistence.java` - Versioned desktop save slot and win records backed by Java Preferences.
 - `GamePersistenceTest.java` - In-memory tests for round trips, corruption recovery, and statistics.